 What is enforcement?

 To carry out development without planning permission is not illegal (ie not a criminal offence).
-However, unauthorised works to listed buildings, unauthorised works to preserved trees or the display of advertisements without consent are offences and the Council can prosecute offenders where this is in the public interest.
+However, unauthorised works to listed buildings, unauthorised works to preserved trees or the display of advertisements without consent are offences and the councils can prosecute offenders where this is in the public interest.

 Back to top

-Page last updated: 21 November 2019
+Page last updated: 07 May 2025

 Back to top